Skip to main content

 7 mentions Positive Neutral Negative

-Overall, the game offers significant replayability, particularly through its skirmish mode and a compelling research system that enhances longevity.
-While some players feel it initially lacks content, the challenge of fleet-building on a budget and the integration of Steam Workshop challenges contribute to a deeper replay value.
-Players looking for a game with high replayability will find it rewarding, especially as new content is anticipated.
+The game offers significant replayability, particularly through its skirmish mode and a compelling research system that enhances longevity.
+While some players initially perceive a lack of content, the challenge of fleet-building on a budget and the integration of Steam Workshop challenges contribute to a deeper replay value.
+Overall, it is recommended for those seeking a game with high replay potential.

 • “Plenty of replayability in skirmish mode.”